Purpose of learning to write

 Throughout the programmes of study, teachers should teach pupils the vocabulary they need to discuss their reading, writing and spoken language.
 It is important that pupils learn the correct grammatical terms in English and that these terms are integrated within teaching.

 At St Augustine's Primary School we celebrate good progress and attainment in writing by choosing a 'Writer of the Week' from each class.
 'Writers of the Week' are recognised in our Celebration Assemblies.
 We also have a 'Handwriting Spy' who identifies and rewards excellent handwriting.
 Nobody knows who the Handwriting Spy is!
+We encourage the children to be 'Vocabulary Magpies' by rewarding those who use words they find in books they have read.

 Click the link above to see what your child/ren will be learning about in writing during their time at St Augustine's.